 Please pray for us as we spend next week saying so long to the house that built me.
 My dad is selling just about everything he owns at an

-be moving down the coast to San Diego at the end of July where his fiancé will hopefully—and finally—teach him
+estate sale on June 21 and 22.
+He’ll be moving down the coast to San Diego at the end of July where his fiancé will hopefully—and finally—teach him

 how to surf…